-- Ensure Indian Health Service (IHS) can meet demand, by providing \$3.4 billion to address needs for tribal sanitation facilities and services, and allow IHS to appropriately deploy these additional resources.
-The bill also includes \$150 million for training, and technical and financial assistance to plan and design projects, and \$500 million for ongoing sanitation facility operation and maintenance. - Increase funding for Native communities at USDA Rural Development, by providing \$500 million for Community Facilities Grant and Loan Program for Native communities, and ensuring that Native communities are eligible and treated equitably when considered for grants and loans. - Improves Bureau of Reclamation's funding for Tribal water projects, by providing \$2 billion for the Bureau of Reclamation's (BOR) Rural Water Supply Program, half of which will fund a competitive grant program for Tribal clean water access projects and half would support legacy rural water supply projects identified in a BOR assessment.
-The bill would also provide \$90 million for BOR's Native American Affairs Technical Assistance Program. - Promotes tribal access to drinking and wastewater resources at EPA, by providing a \$100 million each for the Tribal set aside in the EPA's Clean Water Act and Safe Drinking Water Act State Revolving Funds (SRF), without affecting the broader SRF funding formula, and support technical assistance for Native communities.
-Finally, it would direct EPA to increase outreach to Native communities, provide clear information about funding availability, and collaborate with Indian Health Service to streamline support.
+- Ensure Indian Health Service (IHS) can meet demand, by authorizing funding to address needs for tribal sanitation facilities and services, and allow IHS to appropriately deploy these additional resources.
+The bill includes \$150 million for training, and technical and financial assistance to plan and design projects, and \$500 million for ongoing sanitation facility operation and maintenance. - Increase funding for Native communities at USDA Rural Development. by authorizing \$500 million for Community Facilities Grant and Loan Program for Native communities, and ensuring that Native communities are eligible and treated equitably when considered for grants and loans. - Improves Bureau of Reclamation's funding for Tribal water projects, by authorizing \$90 million for BOR's Native American Affairs Technical Assistance Program.